 All of the medicines you might receive in the study have been used to treat children with other medical conditions.
 The medicines are listed in the more detailed information given to your parents or guardian.
 If you and your parents/guardian decide that you can take part then:

-- the study doctors and nurses will examine you and take some blood tests to check it is safe for you to take part in the study
+- the study doctors and nurses will examine you and take some blood tests to check it is safe for you to take part in the study (including some to check your blood group if you agree to take part in the plasma part of the trial).

 - a computer will decide which extra treatment you will receive as part of the study - the medicines are only given in hospital: when you go home the study treatment will be stopped.